chris-vaz/Student_Attendance_System/README.md

 # Student Attendance System

-This project was done to complete the task for Latracal Solutions Private Limited
+This project was done to complete the task for Latracal Solutions Private Limited (styled using Bootstrap)